Pirussa/lei-22-s2-1da-g02/docs/SprintA/FURPS.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

-The application is going to be developed in Java using the IDE IntelliJ.
+* The application is going to be developed in Java using the IDE IntelliJ.
-The application graphical interface is to be developed in JavaFX 11.
+* The application graphical interface is to be developed in JavaFX 11.

 ### Implementation Constraints

 _Specifies or constraints the code or construction of a system such such as:

-Implementation languages - The application will support portuguese and english.
+* Implementation languages - The application will support portuguese and english;

-mandatory standards/patterns, database integrity, resource limits, operating system._
+* Mandatory standards/patterns -
+* Database integrity -
+* Resource limits -
+* Operating system -